by Leon Keer

 On the beach in Brighton, children try to stand him up to see how big he really is, at Topanga Beach, he is happily presented as a new member of the local surf club, and at Siesta Key, after attracting a great deal of attention, he is charged with being an obstruction and taken into custody for 90 days.

 Ego Leonard is an art project initiated by the Dutch artist Leon Keer.

-Since 2007, Ego has been putting in an appearance by washing up at various attractive locations all over the world.
+Since 2007, with the help of many friends worldwide, Ego has been putting in an appearance by washing up at various attractive locations all over the world.